mfaughn/v2ig/editor_instructions/editor_assignments.md

 Chapter 16: Update Author: Craig Newman  Reviewer: TBD - Pull Request created (#20) - Reviewed by Riki with comments

-Chapter 17: Update Author: Craig Newman  Reviewer: TBD - Pull Request created (#21) - Reviewed by Riki with comments
+Chapter 17: Update Author: Craig Newman  Reviewer: Riki - **Pull Request created, reviewed, merged and deleted**

 Net New - Addition of text to the general Domains page as well as the Navigation page for each individual domain: Update Author: Craig Newman  Reviewer: TBD - Pull Request created (#22)